Completely updated with new format and content on June 26th, 2020.

-- Separate your campaigns in primary and secondary campaigns, so you know what campaigns you should optimize weekly vs monthly.
+- Separate your campaigns into primary and secondary campaigns to know what campaigns you should optimize weekly vs. monthly.
 Trying to optimize an entire account at the same frequency results in skipping campaigns.

 - The 80/20 principle: Focus most of your time where you can make the biggest performance gains.
 No matter what.

 - Build-in “blank space” where you don’t have a specific purpose but can just analyze your account and run down the rabbit hole

 - Get a full list of Google Ads optimization tasks you should be doing on a weekly, monthly, and quarterly basis

 To build successful campaigns, a Google Ads optimization calendar that serves as a checklist is vital.
 You would be surprised by how many PPC managers don’t have an actual process or calendar for their Google Ads optimizations but merely rely on notes or day-to-day management.